Variational Quantum Algorithms: Challenges and potential solutions

-\textit{Optimized sampling.} In addition to reducing the number of individual operators that need to be measured, measurement efficiency can also be improved by carefully allocating the number of shots among the Pauli operators.
+In addition to reducing the number of individual operators that need to be measured, measurement efficiency can also be improved by carefully allocating the number of shots among the Pauli operators.
 Since operators with smaller coefficients will tend to contribute less to the overall variance, assigning the same number of shots to each operator is usually inefficient.
-Instead, the optimal approach is to give each Pauli operator a number of shots proportional to $|c_i| \sqrt{\text{Var}(\sigma_i)}$, where $\text{Var}(\sigma_i)$ is the variance of $\langle\sigma_i\rangle$ \cite{rubin2018application}.
+Instead, the optimal approach~\cite{rubin2018application} is to give each Pauli operator a number of shots proportional to $|c_i| \sqrt{\text{Var}(\sigma_i)}$, where $c_i$ is the coefficient of the $i^\text{th}$ Pauli operator $\sigma_i$ and $\text{Var}(\sigma_i)$ is the variance of $\langle\sigma_i\rangle$.
 During an optimization where low precision steps may be allowed early on, this allocation can instead be performed randomly with probabilities proportional to $|c_i| \sqrt{\text{Var}(\sigma_i)}$.
 Making the allocation randomly in this way allows for unbiased estimates with as little as one shot, potentially significantly increasing the efficiency of the optimization~\cite{arrasmith2020operator}.
-Optimizing the sampling of the metric tensor (Section~\ref{Sec2subSec:Gradients}) has also been explored, with the conclusion that these costs need not be dominant in metric-aware VQAs~\cite{vanStraaten2020metricaware}.
+Optimizing the sampling of the metric tensor has also been explored, with the conclusion that these costs need not be dominant in metric-aware VQAs~\cite{vanStraaten2020metricaware}.